Kimchi Fried Rice (Kimchi Bokkeumbap)

 • Kimchi: I used homemade napa cabbage kimchi with some of the juice from the jar (I recommend squeezing all the juice from the kimchi to measure it separately).
 For vegetarian kimchi fried rice, make sure to prepare your kimchi without the fish products or use a store-bought vegetarian option.
 This recipe is made best with slightly over-ripened kimchi.

 • Rice (and water to cook it): I used jasmine rice.
 Traditionally short-grain rice is used, though medium and long-grain will also work.
-This recipe is perfect for leftover rice, though – so there’s no need to cook it from scratch if you have some in your fridge already.
+This recipe is perfect for leftover Jasmine rice, though – so there’s no need to cook it from scratch if you have some in your fridge already.
 You can also use cooked frozen rice – just thaw it in the refrigerator overnight (or in the microwave).

 • Aromatics: I used a simple combination of garlic (or garlic paste), ginger (or ginger paste), green onions, and yellow onion (or shallot) as my main flavorings/aromatics/ We don’t need to overly complicate it, as kimchi is our primary source of flavor.